 Award-Winning Seeking Wholeness Program

 The second educational group, Seeking Wholeness, is also a 12-session rotation of topics addressing Post Traumatic Stress Disorder and Chemical Dependency.
 In 2008 Residence XII won the James West Quality Improvement Award from the National Association of Addiction Treatment Providers (NAATP) and the Science and Service award from the National Substance Abuse and Mental Health Services Administration (SAMSHA) for integrating the treatment of trauma into its addiction treatment program.
 Women are given information about the interaction of trauma and addiction, symptoms they may be experiencing, and they learn coping tools to address symptoms and life stressors.
-After the discussion of a topic, the women make a behavioral commitment to complete prior to the next session that will move them forward in their treatment and healing.
+After the discussion of a topic, the women make a behavioral commitment to complete prior to the next session that will move them forward in their drug and alcohol addiction treatment and healing.

 Women meet with their primary counselor for individual sessions up to five times while in the 8-week program.
 Individual sessions are utilized to assess each woman’s goals for her treatment experience, explore specific areas of difficulty she may be experiencing, and plan for her ongoing recovery.
 One of the individual sessions can be utilized as a Family Session in which the woman and her family or loved ones meet with the counselor to address ongoing issues such as transition to home, communication, parenting, and relationships.

-Outpatient Family Groups and Additional Programs
+Family Groups and Additional Programs

 On the first and third Wednesday of every month, we host our Family Groups, when family or friends attend the women’s regularly scheduled group with them.
 Topics include the addiction process and denial, relapse prevention, family systems and co-dependency and building communication skills.
-Women and their loved ones participate in lectures, discussions, small group work and skill-building activities.
+Women and their loved ones participate in lectures, discussions, small group work, and skill-building activities.

 Once this program has been completed women often step down to our Relapse Prevention Program or our once weekly, and eventually monthly, Continuing Care Program.